 (s) Specific licenses for the manufacture and commercial distribution of products containing depleted uranium for mass-volume applications.

-(1) In addition to the requirements in subsection (e) of this section, a specific license to manufacture products and devices containing depleted uranium for use in accordance with §289.251(f)(3)(D) of this title or equivalent regulations of the NRC or an agreement state, will be issued if the agency approves the following information submitted by the applicant:
+(1) In addition to the requirements in subsection (e) of this section, a specific license to manufacture products and devices containing depleted uranium for use in accordance with §289.251(f)(3)(D) of this title or equivalent regulations of the NRC or an agreement state, will be issued if the department approves the following information submitted by the applicant:

-(A) the design, manufacture, prototype testing, quality control procedures, labeling or marking, proposed uses, and potential hazards of the product or device to provide reasonable assurance that possession, use, or commercial distribution of the depleted uranium in the product or device is not likely to cause any individual to receive in any period of one year a radiation dose in excess of 10% of the limits specified in §289.202(f) of this title; and
+(A) the design, manufacture, prototype testing, quality control procedures, labeling or marking, proposed uses, and potential hazards of the product or device to provide reasonable assurance that possession, use, or commercial distribution of the depleted uranium in the product or device is not likely to cause any individual to receive in any period of one year a radiation dose in excess of ten percent of the limits specified in §289.202(f) of this title; and

 (B) reasonable assurance is provided that unique benefits will accrue to the public because of the usefulness of the product or device.

-(2) In the case of a product or device whose unique benefits are questionable, the agency will issue a specific license in accordance with paragraph (1) of this subsection only if the product or device is found to combine a high degree of utility and low probability of uncontrolled disposal and dispersal of significant quantities of depleted uranium into the environment.
+(2) In the case of a product or device whose unique benefits are questionable, the department will issue a specific license in accordance with paragraph (1) of this subsection only if the product or device is found to combine a high degree of utility and low probability of uncontrolled disposal and dispersal of significant quantities of depleted uranium into the environment.

-(3) The agency may deny any application for a specific license in accordance with this subsection if the end use(s) of the product or device cannot be reasonably foreseen.
+(3) The department may deny any application for a specific license in accordance with this subsection if the end use(s) of the product or device cannot be reasonably foreseen.

 (4) Each person licensed in accordance with paragraph (1) of this subsection shall: